Thoughts on waiting for what you are worth, the best!

-It’s been a couple years, but there once was a person who meant the world to me.
-One of those people you would have literally done anything for.
+It’s been a couple of years, but there once was a person who meant the world to me.
+One of those people I would have literally done anything for.
 The only problem was I wasn’t good enough.
 Now, don’t start preaching at me and just keep reading.
-It wasn’t that I thought I wasn’t good enough, well, on the surface any way.
+It wasn’t that I thought I wasn’t good enough, well, on the surface anyway.
 He quite profoundly told me once, upon my questioning him to define us a little, that he only dated women who are here.
 And he held his hand up high, in a mock imaginary graph.
 It was Valentine’s Day.
-And it sucked because basically he told me I wasn’t good enough for the dating only good enough for the, well, you figure it out.
+And it sucked because basically, he told me I wasn’t good enough for the dating, only good enough for ahem, well, you figure it out.
 But then he proceeded to “not date” me for a couple of years.

 Yes, now it’s ludicrous and ridiculous and I’m almost embarrassed to even say it.
 But clarity is rarely a gift in the heat of the moment for any matters of the heart.
 Truth be told, I loved him dearly.
 And when I finally realized I deserved oh so much more, I asked him to go away.
 And he did.
 Then the real tortuous work of recovery began.
 And it was hard.
 So very, very hard.

 Eventually, I got to a place of praying for him and his happiness and that God would bring someone into his life.
 And God did.
 It wasn’t particularly joyful to see the photos of the happy couple trickling down my news feed on social media.
 But it was still what I wanted.
 I wanted happiness for him even if it meant not being with me.
 That’s what love does.